ngerakines/socklabs-blog/projects/index.markdown

 <h1>CPAN Contributions</h1>

 My [CPAN author page](http://search.cpan.org/~sock/) lists a number of my CPAN contributions and works.
 Some of them haven't been updated in a while, however I do regularly run through the associated test suites to make sure they still work.
+Many of these modules can be found on GitHub.